 Really, the story of the Kraken dates back to Greek mythology, but the monster we’re familiar with today has its roots in Norse legend.
-Even hundreds of years ago some of the more daring biologists presumed the Kraken to be some kind of giant cephalopod, an octopus or squid, though this explanation didn’t always fit other descriptions of the beast.
+Even hundreds of years ago, some more daring biologists presumed the Kraken to be some kind of giant cephalopod, an octopus or squid.
+However, this explanation didn’t always fit other descriptions of the beast.

 Today we assume this cephalopod model was borne from sightings of giant squid.
 As we can only imagine, standing on the deck of an old sailing ship at night while a massive giant squid surfaces just a few feet away must have been a terrifying experience for sailors who knew little of biology or the natural world.

-By the height of the time when people were sailing for the New World the Kraken was tops on the list of superstitious sea terrors, along with Mermaids, Sea Serpents and ghost ships.
+During the height of the time when people were sailing for the New World, the Kraken was tops on the list of superstitious sea terrors, along with Mermaids, Sea Serpents and ghost ships.
 Jules Verne even immortalized the Kraken in his classic 20,000 Leagues Under the Sea, where the submarine Nautilus is attacked by a massive cephalopod.